argonne-lcf/user-guides/docs/polaris/data-science-workflows/applications/gpt-neox.md

     You may need to create / modify your `.deepspeed_env` if one does not exist.

+    The `.deepspeed_env` file expects each line to be of the form `KEY=VALUE`.

-    This file should contain lines of the form `{KEY}={VAL}`, which will be set as environment variables on all active ranks.
+    Each of these will then be set as environment variables on each available worker specified in our `hostfile`.

 To ensure all of our workers have the same `$PATH`, `$LD_LIBRARY_PATH`, we can: